Malokingsley/project4/README.md

 ## User story

-> User will be able to  type in a story prompt and generate a story using A.I, if user chooses to they can save delete and edit the story.
-User will also be able to sign in and save info.
+> User will be able to:
+- sign in
+- sign out
+- search for car and repair info
+- save, delete, and edit the repair info once it's saved to there "toolbox"
 ## Tech used

 Python,
 Django,
 Node,
 Git,
-JS,
-Davinchi API,
+CarMD API

 ## ERD